How To Choose An Effective Rootkit Malware Removal Tool.

 Effective Rootkit Malware Mitigation

 It is important to prevent rootkit infection from occurring in the first place.
 The rootkit dropper must be prevented from penetrating the system defenses.
 It is difficult to detect the actions of the dropper.
-Only an advanced endpoint protection solution such as the Comodo Advanced Endpoint Protection (AEP) can effectively block these droppers as well as zero-day droppers.
-Comodo AEP blocks all unknown files and automatically contains them in a sophisticated virtual environment, and the suspected rootkit is allowed to access a virtual CPU, memory, and registry and allowed to perform the activities it desires.
-If the behavior is malicious then Comodo AEP blocks and deletes the rootkit.
+Only an advanced endpoint protection solution such as the Xcitium Advanced Endpoint Protection (AEP) can effectively block these droppers as well as zero-day droppers.
+Xcitium AEP blocks all unknown files and automatically contains them in a sophisticated virtual environment, and the suspected rootkit is allowed to access a virtual CPU, memory, and registry and allowed to perform the activities it desires.
+If the behavior is malicious then Xcitium AEP blocks and deletes the rootkit.

 What is Anti Malware Protection?